-Having developed bug finders for the last 10 years myself, you should understand a bit how they work to understand their results.
+Having developed bug finders for more than 10 years, you should understand how they work to understand their results.
 The efficiency of bug finders is a topic of much debate - mostly because users of these analyzers don’t understand their limitations and capabilities.
 There's no harm in using them, but to trust them entirely is not something you should do.

 Automatically running tests as a part of code reviews can save you a lot of time.
 There are multiple benefits of automatically running tests: first you guarantee that the build is passing and second you can catch regressions.
 Good testing practices can prevent unnecessary work for code reviewers.

 It might also be useful for you and your team to keep track of test coverage metrics during the review to discuss the overall code quality of the codebase.

 Code reviews are about the code, but also about the people

 A good code review is not about ticking boxes on a checklist.
 It's about understanding the code and perfecting it in a collaborative and continuous way.
 As we said in previous articles, the earlier you can start doing code reviews the more you will increase its quality.

 A key part of the review is allowing a second party to be part of the creative process, understanding the code and what you are trying to do with it.
 This will allow for a greater understanding of the code from everyone involved, and it will allow for proper discussion and documentation of design choices.